GNOME/recipes/osx/README.md

-The materials in this folder can be used to build a dmg of GNOME Recipes on OS X.
+The materials in this folder can be used to build a dmg of Recipes on OS X.

 The steps I've followed are: